SaraGurungLABS01/Deployment_4/Documentation.md

 ## Step 2: Launch an EC2 Instance**

-Now that you have the network infrastructure in place, we can launch an EC2 instance where your application will be deployed.
+Now that we have the network infrastructure in place, we can launch an EC2 instance where your application will be deployed.
 Here's how:

  **Launch an EC2 Instance:**
    - Go to the EC2 service in the AWS Management Console.
    - Launch a new EC2 instance, selecting the T2 Medium instance type.
-   - Choose the public subnet you created in step 2.
+   - Choose the VPC and public subnet you created in step 1.
-   - Configure security groups to allow inbound traffic on ports 80, 8080, 8000, and 22 as specified in your instructions.

 ## Step 3: Install Software and Plugins**

 Next, we'll set up the necessary software and Jenkins plugins on our EC2 instance:

-1.  **SSH into the EC2 Instance:**
-   - Use SSH to connect to our EC2 instance.
-We'll need the private key associated with the instance.

-2. **Install Jenkins and Required Software:**
+1. **Install Jenkins and Required Software:**
    - Update the package manager: `sudo apt update`
-   - Install Jenkins: Follow the Jenkins installation instructions for your Linux distribution (https://www.jenkins.io/doc/book/installing/linux/).
+   - Install Jenkins: Follow the Jenkins installation instructions (https://pkg.jenkins.io/debian/).
    - Install the required software packages:
      ```bash
      sudo apt install python3.10-venv python3-pip nginx -y